jaybeeuu/jaybeeuu-dev/packages/posts/src/jest-transforms/jest-transforms.md

 The runtime takes the string,
 `"chalk"`,
-and applies a module resolution algorithm to it to discover the javascript file it relates to.
+and applies a module resolution algorithm to it to discover the JavaScript file it relates to.
 In this case the algorithm is node's, so in npmland `"chalk"` get's resolved to something like this:

 ```txt